 Property in the UK is consistently seen as a good investment, and many British expats are keen to either keep or purchase a property at home.
-This is more complicated in some cases than others—securing a UK mortgage for a US resident, for example, can be quite challenging.
+This is more complicated in some cases than others—securing a UK mortgage for a non-resident who has US residency, for example, can be quite challenging.

 I recently assisted a British expat in her forties to secure a mortgage on a property in North West London.
 My client and her husband were first time buyers, looking for a residential property, as their long-term plan was to settle down in the UK to raise their family.